-Professional Counselling and Psychotherapy in Worcester.
+Professional Counselling & Psychotherapy in Worcester

 Welcome, and thank you for visiting my website.
 I hope the information here will be helpful if you are thinking of contacting a therapist, especially for the first time.
-Making the decision to see a counsellor and come for therapy is a big step - but it can be a very positive one and I have over twenty five years' experience of working with people from all walks of life, and with all kinds of needs.
+Making the decision to see a counsellor and come for therapy is a big step - but it can be a very positive one and I have over thirty years' experience of working with people from all walks of life, and with all kinds of needs.
 I see people* on their own, or in couples, usually on a weekly basis, or twice a week, at my practice in Worcester, close to Junctions 6 and 7 of the M5.

 People come to see me with a wide range of issues that are troubling them: these are the kind of things I hear from my clients...